The History of Chess Variants

 Sometimes, entrepreneurs or toy companies put out commercial Chess variants.
 These are usually for commercial reasons, though other reasons may factor in.
 These include Smess, Omega Chess, and Knightmare Chess.

 In 1950, Claude Shannon published a paper called Programming a Computer for Playing Chess.
 In 1953, Alan Turing published Digital Computer Applied to Games, which concerned itself with programming Chess.
-In 1956, the first program to play a Chess-like game played a variant called Los Alamos Chess.
+In 1956, the first program to play a Chess-like game played a smaller variant called Los Alamos Chess.
 So computers were playing Chess variants before they were playing Chess.
 But let's now fastforward to the 1990's.
 By this time, programs were being written for Xiangqi, Shogi, and some other Chess variants.
 Then, in 1998, Zillions-of-Games appeared.
 This was the first computer program to provide a Chess-playing engine that could be easily adapted to a variety of puzzles and games.
 It supported some Chess variants out of the box, but it could also be programmed for new, original games.
 Still in 1998, Fergus Duniho was the first person to create and publish an original Chess variant for Zillions-of-Games, namely Cavalier Chess.
 He went on to create several more Chess variants with Zillions-of-Games as a development tool, and he later went on to create Game Courier, which allows people to play Chess variants against each other online.
 Meanwhile, many other people began using Zillions-of-Games, and some other PBM sites supporting a limited selection of Chess variants appeared on the web.
 This new environment for playing Chess variants against a computer or with the aid of one made it much more rewarding to people to create new Chess variants.